technogleb/auto_summary/README.md

 #### Use Plugin

-1. Generate table of contents
+1. Generate SUMMARY

-`:Summarize` - generates table of contents, starting from your session root - i.e. where you started your current vim session
+`:Summarize` - generates SUMMARY, starting from your session root - i.e. where you started your current vim session

-`:Summarize <path/to/root>` - generates table of contents, starting from path specified
+`:Summarize <path/to/root>` - generates SUMMARY, starting from path specified

 2. Automatically watch for changes